 Phase 1b Study of RO6874281 an Immunocytokine, Interluekin-2 Variant (IL-2V) Targeting Fibroblast Activation Protein-A (FAP) with Pembrolizumab in Untreated Advanced or Metastatic Melanoma

 This is an open-label, multicenter, Phase Ib study to evaluate the safety and therapeutic activity of RO6874281 in combination with pembrolizumab.
-The study will consist of 2 parts: a safety run-in (Part I) and an expansion (Part II).
-Part II will start once all participants in Part I have completed the observation period.
+The study will consist of 3 parts: a safety run-in (Part I: Cohorts 1.1. and 1.2) and two expansion parts (Parts II and III).
+Part II will start once all participants in Cohort 1.1 have completed the observation period.
+Part III will start once all participants in Cohorts 1.1 and 1.2 have completed the observation period.

 Phase 3 study: Adjuvant Therapy with Pembrolizumab versus Placebo in Resected Highrisk Stage II Melanoma